EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

   - In the maximum reflectivity composite each composite pixel contains the maximum of all polar cell values of the contributing radars at that location.
   - ODYSSEY production 2012-10/2024 and CIRRUS production 07/2024 –
   - In ODYSSEY production covering years of 01/2011- 10/2024, the composites are all updated every 15 minutes and issued ca. 15 minutes after data time with 2 x 2 km resolution.
-The example image of ODYSSEY maximum reflectivity composite is shown in Figure 1.
 In the new production (07/2024 -) the CIRRUS products are with higher spatial resolution of 1 x 1 km and update cycle of 5 minutes.

 **OPERA Instantaneous Surface Rain rate composite (in mm/h)**